TalariaSoftware/ncmanager-help/board/preside.md

 hears from everyone
 who wants
 to participate,
-and guides the committee
+and guides the board
-to make decisions.
+in making decisions.

 Parliamentary procedure,
 such as codified